trisfaizal/Marketing-Site/_posts/2015-08-28-seat_pricing.md

 ## New UI

 You’ll also notice a brand new UI in CloudCannon.
 We constantly strive to make CloudCannon even easier for everyone to use.
-This latest iteration fixes many of the usability issues we’ve seen crop up.<!-- Screenshot --><!-- Screenshot -->
+This latest iteration fixes many of the usability issues we’ve seen crop up.

 ![](/uploads/versions/screen shot 2015-08-28 at 12.55.52 pm---x----900-563x---.png){: .screenshot}